FOREIGN TRADE is the official source for U.S. export and import statistics and

 other trade related topics, this is the place to get the information you need.

-The Department of Commerce released the report, U.S. Exports By Metropolitan Area, Second Quarter 2021.
+The Department of Commerce released the report, U.S. Exports By Metropolitan Area, First Quarter 2022.
 It provides quarterly, not seasonally adjusted data on exports by metropolitan areas.
-(September 15, 2021)
+(June 15, 2022)

-The Department of Commerce released the report, Profile of U.S. Importing and Exporting Companies, 2018-2019.
+The Department of Commerce released the report, Profile of U.S. Exporting Companies, 2019-2020.
 It provides information on identified companies and their known export value.
 (April 5, 2022)

 The Department of Commerce released the report, U.S. Goods Trade: Imports & Exports by Related-Parties 2020.
 In 2020, the nation’s international related-party trade accounted for 42.6 percent ($1,602.4 billion) of total goods trade ($3,761.0 billion).
 Related-party total goods trade is based on imports for consumption and total exports.
 (September 2, 2021)

 A Census Bureau podcast providing an overview of the International Trade Indicator Program and the vast export and import data available.